What is the Current Situation?

 Avoid animal bites.

-- Resist the urge to rescue animals with the intent to bring them home to the United States.
+- Resist the urge to rescue animals with the intent to bring them home to Australia and the United States.
 Dogs and cats may be infected with rabies but not show signs until several days or weeks after you first encounter them.

 - Supervise children closely, especially around dogs, cats, and wildlife such as monkeys.
 This is important since children are more likely to be bitten by animals, may not report the bite, and may have more severe injuries from animal bites.